ltonetwork/docker-file-log-driver/README.md

     * Raw log line produced by child process (`message`)
   * Time of log in docker contrainer (`time`)

 * `message` payload may be arbitrarily complex (e.g. JSON encoded)
 * You can also configure logging setup either globally through Docker `config.json` or per container (`--log-opt` style)
+* Create a SHA256 hash for each entry, adding the hash of the previous entry to create a hash chain
+  * Anchor once per X entries, configurable via `--log-opt achor_interval=`

 ## Requirements